ilhan007/ui5con-app/docs/Step8_Detail_add_new_item.md

 We will enhance our `FilterBar` component to show a dialog inside.

 You can place the following markup anywhere in your Filter Bar's renderer (except top level).
+Note: Don't forget to add the following `import "@ui5/webcomponents/dist/Option";` in `src/App.js` as it is used as an item of the `ui5-select`.

 ```html
 <ui5-dialog header-text="Add a new product" ref={this.dialog}>